KernelEquinox/SotN-Editor/README.md

 ## Known Issues

+* `RBO5.BIN` crashes due to a null pointer dereference related to mishandled sprites
 * Some rooms overlap each other
 * Some sprites utilizing POLY_GT4 structs display on top of other rooms
 * The lever in NO1 (Outer Wall) has a mismatched CLUT